Fiji

 The BIG SHIFT study in Fiji finds ivermectin reduces the incidence of bacterial complications of scabies

-A 2019 study known as The Big Skin Health Intervention Fiji Trial (Big SHIFT) found that ivermectin-based mass drug administration can not only reduce scabies and impetigo but also reduce serious bacterial complications.
-The study was a before-after intervention trial of ivermectin-based mass drug administration delivered to the whole population of the Northern Division of Fiji.
+A 2019 study known as The Big Skin Health Intervention Fiji Trial (Big SHIFT) found that ivermectin-based MDA can not only reduce scabies and impetigo but also reduce serious bacterial complications.
+The study was a before-after intervention trial of ivermectin-based MDA delivered to the whole population of the Northern Division of Fiji.

 The research found the incidence of hospitalisations with skin and soft tissue infections was 17% lower after the intervention compared to baseline.
 The researchers stated the findings represent a big step forward in scabies control and would help inform international policymakers on their scabies control strategy.

-As the world’s first study explicitly designed to investigate how ivermectin impacts on bacterial conditions associated with scabies, the findings provide key information to policymakers, including the World Health Organization who have identified scabies control with ivermectin as a high research priority.
+As the world’s first study explicitly designed to investigate how ivermectin impacts on bacterial conditions associated with scabies, the findings provide key information to policymakers, including the WHO who have identified scabies control with ivermectin as a high research priority.

 Overall, the researchers have stated the findings represent a big step forward in scabies control and would help inform international policymakers on their scabies control strategy.